Chapter 2: When a family member is dying

 Initial contact with the family

-“At first I resented the school contacting me.
-I was worried about drawing too much attention about our home life and that it would upset Seth even more.
-But as his mom’s illness got worse, I was actually grateful that the school was helping me look after our son’s schoolwork and adjusting it for him.
+“At first I wasn’t sure it was necessary to communicate about his mom’s illness with the school.
+I was worried that drawing too much attention to our home life would upset Seth even more.
+But as his mom’s illness got worse, I was actually grateful that the school was helping me support Seth both academically and emotionally.
 He was having such a difficult time”. – Parent

 If you are the designated contact person*, connect with the parent(s) as soon as possible.
 Your first contact with them is important in laying the foundation for any ongoing communication.
 Below are some suggestions for your initial contact with the family.